mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Test Rate (%)** | 100% | 100% | 100% |
 | **Pass Rate (%)** | 100% | 100% | 100% |

-### For Registration Devices using MOSIP's Mock SBI
+### For Registration Devices using MOSIP's mock SBI devices
 The MOSIP’s Mock SBI has been tested for compliance with the specifications across 49 test cases.
 Test cases specific to quality and user interactions have been tested with real devices rather than mock.

 |**Scenarios**| **Finger** | **Iris** | **Face** |